 desloratadine (e.g. Claramax)

 or any of the ingredients listed at the end of this leaflet.

-Some of the symptoms of an allergic reaction may include: skin rash, itching or hives;
+Some of the symptoms of an allergic reaction may include skin rash, itching or hives;

 swelling of the face, lips or tongue which may cause difficulty in swallowing or breathing,

-Do not take the tablets if they have passed the expiry date (EXP) printed on the pack.
+they have passed the expiry date (EXP) printed on the pack.

 If you take this medicine after the expiry date, it may not work as well.

 the packaging shows signs of tampering or the tablets do not look quite right.

 you are not sure whether you should start taking this medicine, talk to your doctor

-Allereze is not recommended for use during pregnancy or while you are breastfeeding.
+ALLEREZE is not recommended for use during pregnancy or while you are breastfeeding.

 Your doctor or pharmacist will discuss the risks involved.

-Tell your doctor or pharmacist if you are taking any other medicines, including any that you buy without a prescription from a pharmacy,
+Tell your doctor or pharmacist if you are taking any other medicines, including any

+medicines, vitamins or supplements that you buy without a prescription from your pharmacy,

 supermarket or health food shop.